Read This First

 Prompt 1: Explain the “ source ” of logic.

-The section turns on Understanding the Source of Logic, Defining Logic, and Theory Overview.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Understanding the Source of Logic, Defining Logic, and Theory Overview in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Understanding the Source of Logic distinct from Defining Logic.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Understanding the Source of Logic distinct from Defining Logic.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 What is the source of logic?
 Is logic a construct that emerges from human minds processing the material world, or does it exist independently in a platonic realm of abstract entities?
 Furthermore, can anything exist without being materially ordered in a way that makes logic naturally emergent?
 Is logic—or the material order from which it might emerge— ontologically prior to all else?